DataBiosphere/toil/docs/running/cliOptions.rst

                         explicit value for this requirement.
 Standard suffixes like K, Ki, M, Mi, G or Gi are supported.
 Default is 2.0G
+  --defaultAccelerators ACCELERATOR[,ACCELERATOR...]
+                        The default amount of accelerators to request for a job.
+Only applicable to jobs that do not specify an explicit value for this requirement.
+Each accelerator specification can have a type (gpu [default], nvidia, amd, cuda, rocm, opencl, or a specific model like nvidia-tesla-k80), and a count [default: 1].
+If both a type and a count are used, they must be separated by a colon.
+If multiple types of accelerators are used, the specifications are separated by commas.
+Default is [].
   --defaultPreemptable BOOL
                         Set if jobs that do not specifically prohibit it should able to run on preemptable (spot) nodes.